crististg/coderdojo-moisil/README.md

 Next steps: add an events page, a simple CMS or Google Form for signups, and localization if needed.

+## Author note

+Hi — I'm Cristi.
+I built this site to help organize local workshops and make it easy for parents and mentors to find sessions.
+A few implementation notes:

+- The register endpoint will persist users to MongoDB when `MONGODB_URI` is set.
+- For local development, the API falls back to a small JSON file at `data/dev-users.json` so you can try registration without setting up a database.
+- Comments and micro-decisions in the code are handwritten by me to explain why certain visual and UX choices were made.

+If you'd like me to change the registration route to require MongoDB (no fallback), I can make that switch — just say so.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: